 The Board has a fundamental role to play in the management of risk.
-The Board's role is to set the tone and influence the culture of risk management within Seeka.
+The Board's role is to set the tone for the company and influence the culture of risk management within Seeka.
 This includes:

-- Deciding whether Seeka is "risk taking" or "risk averse" as a whole or on any individual issue. - Deciding which types of risk are acceptable and which are not. - Setting the standards and expectations of staff with respect to conduct and probity. - Determine the appropriate level of risk exposure for Seeka. - Approve major decisions affecting Seeka's risk profile or exposure. - Monitor the management of significant risks to reduce the likelihood of adverse outcomes. - Satisfy itself that the less significant risks are being actively managed, with the appropriate controls in place and working effectively. - Annually review Seeka's approach to risk management and approve changes or improvements to key elements of its processes and procedures.
+- Decide whether Seeka is "risk taking" or "risk averse" as a whole or on any individual issue. - Decide which types of risk are acceptable and which are not. - Set the standards and expectations of staff with respect to conduct and probity. - Determine the appropriate level of risk exposure for Seeka. - Approve major decisions affecting Seeka's risk profile or exposure. - Monitor the management of significant risks to reduce the likelihood of adverse outcomes. - Satisfy itself that the less significant risks are being actively managed, with the appropriate controls in place and working effectively. - Annually review Seeka's approach to risk management and approve changes or improvements to key elements of its processes and procedures. - To delegate the annual risk review process to the Audit and Risk Committee.